uhray/boilerplate/README.md

 ## Documentation

-Take a look at the [documentation table of contents](doc/toc.md).
+Take a look at the [Uhray Boilerplate Docs](docs/boilerplate.md).
 This documentation is bundled with the project, which makes it readily available for offline reading and provides a useful starting point for any documentation you want to write about your project.

 ## Browser Compatibility